 The Private Rented Sector

-There is a crisis in the private rented sector of the housing market.
-Thousands of individuals and families are being forced into this market by the refusal of successive governments to invest in social housing and by the policy of the deliberate sell-off and run down of local authority housing stocks.
+Rent levels have long reached crisis point in the private rented sector.
+Thousands of individuals and families are being forced into this market by the refusal of successive governments to invest in public housing and by the policy of the deliberate sell-off and run down of local authority housing stocks.
 The Workers’ Party believes that individuals and families in the private rented sector are entitled to decent living conditions, fair rent, protection against exorbitant rent increases, security of tenure, and protection of deposits against illegal or unjust deductions.

-- End the subsidy to private landlords by the phasing out of rent supplement and its replacement by local authority owned property.
+- End the subsidy to private landlords by the phasing out of rent supplement and Housing Assistance Payment and its replacement by local authority owned housing.

 - Implement a comprehensive package of measures to ensure that tenants in private rented accommodation have fair rents, security of tenure, decent standards and conditions.